401(k) withdrawal rules: How to avoid penalties

 Penalty-free exceptions for early 401(k) or IRA withdrawals

-Sometimes, there are circumstances when it’s difficult to avoid tapping into retirement accounts — 10% penalty or not.
+Sometimes, there are circumstances that make it difficult to avoid tapping into retirement accounts — 10% penalty or not.

-Before you pay the penalty, be aware that there are several circumstances under which the IRS grants exceptions to the 10% penalty rule.2 These exceptions may make it possible for you to tap your retirement savings in a time of need without having to pay the extra penalty.
+Before you pay the penalty, be aware that there are several circumstances where the Internal Revenue Code (IRC) provides exceptions to the 10% penalty rule.2 These exceptions may make it possible to tap retirement savings in a time of need without paying the extra penalty.

-Although these exceptions may enable you to avoid the 10% penalty, you will still owe income tax on any premature IRA or 401(k) distributions.
+Even if the 10% penalty is avoided, you will still owe income tax on any premature IRA or 401(k) distributions.

 Also, remember these are broad outlines.
 Anyone wanting to tap retirement funds early should talk to their financial professional.